About the Tällberg Global Leaders

 The Tällberg Foundation Global Leaders are women and men who demonstrate the kind of leadership demanded by the challenges of the 21st century: innovative, imaginative, flexible, systems-based, risk-taking and, above all, ethical.
 By honoring them, the Foundation not only seeks to nurture and extend their accomplishments, but also to encourage others to follow their examples.

-Why does the Foundation support the Global Leaders and the Prize processes?
+Why does the Foundation support the Global Leaders and the Eliasson Global leadership Prize of the Tällberg Foundation processes?

 We believe that many societies – and, indeed, the global system itself – are at or approaching inflection points.
 Institutions, paradigms, and societal norms are under enormous pressure to change, but old habits die hard even if they no longer are adequate to deal with new realities.
 That puts, or should put, enormous value on courageous leaders and leadership, and the Tällberg Foundation aspires to identify, reward and thereby promote leadership behaviors that have the potential to produce positive change in the face of significant resistance.